ishan-marikar/ishans-blog/content/automating-your-life-1-getting-notified-when-your-favourite-movie-is-out-(via-shoutout-lite)/index.md

 _To the uninitiated,_ [_ShoutOUT Lite_](https://lite.getshoutout.com) _is ShoutOUT Lab’s SMS API for Developers, which aims to be more of a pay-as-you-go and streamlined approach to the whole SMS-sending shebang, allowing you to also easily manage sender IDs and view logs and statistics from an easy to use dashboard._

-Back when Deadpool was all the craze and amazing an_d you just had to watch the movie_, I really wanted to be able to get notified as soon as tickets were available so I could watch it with my best-friend.
+Back when Deadpool was all the craze and amazing an*d you just had to watch the movie*, I really wanted to be able to get notified as soon as tickets were available so I could watch it with my best-friend.
 I didn’t want spend most of my time refreshing the page just to be able to, so, like any hacker/developer would do, I decided to automate the whole thing.

-I tend to prefer Savoy to MC when it comes to movies, just because _<retracted>_, so I snooped around the [EAP Movies](http://eapmovies.com) website, looking for ways I could extract the current movies being played.
+I tend to prefer Savoy to MC when it comes to movies, just because _[retracted]_, so I snooped around the [EAP Movies](http://eapmovies.com) website, looking for ways I could extract the current movies being played.
 Anybody who knew me well enough would know that I absolutely loathe scraping websites and would only resort to it as a last measure, so with persistence, I found a little URL endpoint that just responded with movie names wrapped in HTML (which was used to fill that little list box you use when trying to select a movie to purchase tickets for) and that was enough for me.

 A couple of hours after and I had finished a rather crude, but functional script that worked, which would notify us via a telegram bot and put it up on my server.

 [**ishan-marikar/deadpool-ticket-notifier**
-_deadpool-ticket-notifier - Notifies you when Savoy starts selling tickets for DeadPool ^^,_github.com](https://github.com/ishan-marikar/deadpool-ticket-notifier/blob/master/index.js "https://github.com/ishan-marikar/deadpool-ticket-notifier/blob/master/index.js")[](https://github.com/ishan-marikar/deadpool-ticket-notifier/blob/master/index.js)
+\_deadpool-ticket-notifier - Notifies you when Savoy starts selling tickets for DeadPool ^^,\_github.com](https://github.com/ishan-marikar/deadpool-ticket-notifier/blob/master/index.js 'https://github.com/ishan-marikar/deadpool-ticket-notifier/blob/master/index.js')[](https://github.com/ishan-marikar/deadpool-ticket-notifier/blob/master/index.js)

 It worked.
 I bought tickets and we enjoyed the movie (although the popcorn was a tad bit overpriced if you ask me).
 I’d say it was well worth the effort I had put into being notified of it.

 As per usual, I then turned it into a module so anybody could plug it in and play with it.

 [**movie-notifier-lk**
-_A simple module to notifier you when your favourite movie is being played at most Sri Lankan cinemas._www.npmjs.com](https://www.npmjs.com/package/movie-notifier-lk "https://www.npmjs.com/package/movie-notifier-lk")[](https://www.npmjs.com/package/movie-notifier-lk)
+\_A simple module to notifier you when your favourite movie is being played at most Sri Lankan cinemas.\_www.npmjs.com](https://www.npmjs.com/package/movie-notifier-lk 'https://www.npmjs.com/package/movie-notifier-lk')[](https://www.npmjs.com/package/movie-notifier-lk)

 It’s as easy as cake .. or pie, or cheesecake or .. well, you get the idea.